puneeth032003/task-manager/README.md

 # Task Manager

-**Taskly** is a task manager built with Vite, React, JavaScript, Node.js, Express, MongoDB, and Tailwind CSS.
+**Task Manager** is a task manager built with Vite, React, JavaScript, Node.js, Express, MongoDB, and Tailwind CSS.
 This app is designed for seamless task management, offering a beautiful and intuitive interface that works flawlessly across both web and mobile devices.

 ## 🚀 Features